Dont miss our last video

 The stones symbols are very striking and a distinct outline surrounds the edge of its varnished face.

-The 13 moons petroglyph was located very near sky rock.
-It took some walking and scrambling to finally locate this site.
+Finding the 13 moons petroglyph took some walking and scrambling to finally locate this site.

 Once I finally located the site it was obvious why the creator picked this boulder to chisel on.
 Standing at its base the artist had excellent views to the north and west and the sky above.